GetTheFlightOut/Weather-API/README.md

   ]
 }
 ```
-- An example of an unsuccessful response is:
+- `GET /api/v1/flights`: An example of an unsuccessful response is:
 ```
 {:cod=>"400", :message=>"wrong longitude"}
 ```